The Team

 Kris Warshefski is the Lead Developer and General Manager at Voces Digital.
 With years of experience in software and website development and a passion for helping educators, Kris focuses on creating dynamic and user-friendly digital solutions that enhance the language learning and teaching experience.
 Kris is known for his eagerness to listen, as well as his logical and clear-sighted solutions, dedication to the company's mission, and commitment to continuous improvement.
 He is also known for what people call his “toe-shoes.”

-Erin Almeranti serves as the Curriculum Director and General Manager at Voces Digital.
+Erin Almeranti serves as the President of Teacher’s Discovery.
 With a deep passion for developing impactful learning experiences, Erin oversees the design and implementation of language curricula that meet the evolving needs of students and educators.
 With a belief in the power of storytelling and a background in ELA, creative writing, and anthropology, Erin hopes to orchestrate the creation of meaningful and effective educational content that inspires lifelong learning and travel.
 Erin is passionate about the Voces mission, which is “to make voices more accessible and comprehensible for learners, teachers, and people around the world.”

-Special thanks to the staff and instructors at Norman High School, the entire Voces Team, and Romulo Romero, the CFO of Teacher's Discovery, for all their help and support!
+Special thanks to the staff and instructors at The School for Creative and Performing Arts, the entire Voces Team, and Romulo Romero, the CFO of Teacher's Discovery, for all their help and support!